ianrastall/text-utils/books/ada/book-ada-01.md

 The Ariane 5 rocket failure (1996) demonstrates the importance of these principles.
-The failure occurred because a legacy Ada module—compiled without range checks—raised an exception that was intentionally left unhandled, causing the guidance system to crash.
+The failure occurred because a legacy Ada module—compiled without range checks as a performance optimization for a previous mission—raised an exception.
+This exception propagated to the top level, causing a critical system shutdown because the error-handling policy was to halt on any unhandled exception.
 This incident reinforced Ada's safety philosophy: even Ada requires proper error handling, and modern Ada versions have since strengthened exception handling and range constraint features.

 #### Security